-Are you a teenager who wants an unrestricted Ontario driver's license?
+Are you a teenager who wants an unrestricted Ontario driver's licence?
 Or maybe you're an adult who hasn't been interested in driving until now?
 Whatever your reason for wanting a driver's licence, you'll need to pass a driving test.
 With this handy guide, you’ll learn the essentials of the driving test in Ontario, including the different types of licences available, various fees, important pointers, and other details to make test-taking as easy as possible.

 Because of the risk associated with novice drivers, the Ministry of Transportation Ontario (MTO) employs a graduated licensing program (GDL).
 Here's how it works.

-Once you've obtained your G1 license, you're eligible to take the G1 road test after 12 months of driving on your own, or eight months if you go to a driver's ed class through an MTO-approved driving school.
+Once you've obtained your G1 licence, you're eligible to take the G1 road test after 12 months of driving on your own, or eight months if you go to a driver's ed class through an MTO-approved driving school.
 To book a road test appointment, you can visit DriveTest.ca, or go to one of the 55 DriveTest Centres throughout Ontario, with many options in the Toronto metropolitan area.

 If you don't feel confident enough to progress after a year, don't stress.
-Your G1 license is good for five years.
+Your G1 licence is good for five years.
 Plus, you can find G1 practice tests on the internet for free to get a good feel for the written knowledge test and potential test questions.

-Fees for the G1 license include:
+Fees for the G1 licence include:

 However, you can drive without anyone else in the vehicle.